 - The constant ‘witch-hunt’ that exists between mothers themselves with regards to so many aspects of our daily lives: seat-belts, car seats, sleep routine, dummies, sterilizing bottles, the ‘right’ pushchair, breastfeeding in public, eating healthy food – not junk food, the list seems endless and overwhelming and the constant ‘fear’ of getting it wrong and being judged contributes to our state of mind.
-We all know they are important and necessary but we are just as worried about getting it right as we are about getting it wrong.
+We all know they are essential and necessary, but we are just as worried about getting it right as we are about getting it wrong.
 This is enough to make anyone an anxious mother.

-- Mom-guilt: the guilt we as moms feel for even wanting to have a life beyond motherhood causes major anxiety.
-We are told that as modern mothers we can and should have careers and families.
+- Mom-guilt: the guilt we as moms feel for even wanting to have a life beyond motherhood causes significant anxiety.
+We are told that as modern mothers, we can and should have careers and families.
 We are told that we can have it all.
-The reality is though that in order to ‘do it all’ we often burn ourselves out, or end up living in a state of permanent anxiety as we try to be the perfect mother, perfect wife, the perfect career-focused and ambitious employee, exercise right, eat right, and be the all-round “Ms Perfect”!
+The reality is though that in order to ‘do it all’ we often burn ourselves out, or end up living in a state of permanent anxiety as we try to be the perfect mother, perfect wife, the ideal career-focused and ambitious employee, exercise right, eat right, and be the all-round “Ms Perfect”!
 The fact that we often ‘drop the ball’, a reality of this type of life, is the primary cause of mom-guilt and anxiety!

 Anxiety As A Mother in South Africa

 As mothers in South Africa, we have additional layers of stress to deal with.